 What is a Family Report?

-If the Court Orders a Family Report to be prepared in your matter then this is a process whereby both parties and the child/ren (and other important people in the child/ren’s lives such as a partner of one of the parties) is interviewed by a Family Report Writer.
+If the Court orders a Family Report to be prepared in your matter then this is a process whereby both parties and the child/ren (and other important people in the child/ren’s lives such as a partner of one of the parties) is interviewed by a Family Report Writer.
 If a Family Report is needed then it will usually be obtained before an Interim decision is made by the Court.
 It may later be updated before a Final Hearing depending on the issues and the time between an Interim and Final Hearing.

 A Family Report Writer is usually an experienced Counsellor, Social Worker or Psychologist.
 The Report Writer interviews all of the people involved in the matter and then prepares a Family Report.
-Once prepared the Family Report will be sent to the Court or Independent Children’s Lawyers and then released to the parties.
+Once prepared the Family Report will be sent to the Court or Independent Children’s Lawyer and then released to the parties.
 That report will contain recommendations.
-Those recommendations will usually include recommendations for the child/ren’s living and care arrangements, but may also include other types of recommendations (one example may be that one of the parties by psychiatrically assessed).
+Those recommendations will usually include recommendations for the child/ren’s living and care arrangements, but may also include other types of recommendations (one example may be that one or both of the parties by psychiatrically assessed).

 We can advise you if your matter is one that is likely to need a Family Report and provide you with further details about that process.